TheJumpCloud/jcapi-python/README.md

 $ sudo python setup.py install
 ```

-#### Authentication and Authorization
+### Authentication and Authorization

 All endpoints support authentication via API key: see the [Authentication and Authorization](https://docs.jumpcloud.com/2.0/authentication-and-authorization/authentication-and-authorization-overview) section in our API docs.

-Some Systems endpoints (in both API v1 and v2) also support the System Context authorization which allows an individual system to manage its information and resource associations.
+Some Systems endpoints (in both API v1 and v2) also support the [System Context authorization](https://docs.jumpcloud.com/2.0/authentication-and-authorization/system-context) which allows an individual system to manage its information and resource associations.
-More more information on System Context Authorization, please refer to the [System Context](https://docs.jumpcloud.com/2.0/authentication-and-authorization/system-context) section in our API docs.

-#### Usage Examples
+### Usage Examples

 For more detailed instructions, refer to each API's respective README file ([README for API v1](jcapiv1/README.md) and [README for API v2](jcapiv2/README.md)) and the generated docs under each folder.

-API v1 example:
+#### API v1 example:
 ```python
 import jcapiv1
 from jcapiv1.rest import ApiException